swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 ## Proposed solution

 This proposal introduces the notion of an *isolated conformance*.
-Isolated conformances are conformances whose use is restricted to the same global actor as the conforming type.
+Isolated conformances are conformances whose use is restricted to a particular global actor.
 This is the same effective restriction as the `nonisolated`/`assumeIsolated` pattern above, but enforced statically by the compiler and without any boilerplate.
 The following defines an isolated conformance of `MyModelType` to `Equatable`:

 ```swift
 @MainActor